eluv-io/elv-starter-app/README.md

 ### Prerequisites

-- Node.js version 16 or 18
+- Node.js version 16 or higher
-- NPM 8 or higher

 ### Setup

 #### Cloning

 Clone the repo.
-We recommend making use of the following flags:
+Refer to the recommended flags below:
 ```
 git clone --depth <number_of_commits_to_clone> -b <branch> <repo_url> <new_name>
 ```
 - `--depth <depth>` is the amount of commits to include.
 In order to avoid copying the history of this repository, we recommend `--depth 1`.
-- `-b <branch>` is the name of the branch that you would like to clone from, i.e., `main` or `develop`.
+- `-b <branch>` is the name of the branch that you would like to clone from, i.e., `main`.
 - `repo_url` is the url of this repository.
 - `new_name` is what you would like to name the project.